camunda-community-hub/micronaut-camunda-platform-7/README.md

 * Camunda BPM can be integrated as an embedded process engine into a Micronaut project by simply [adding a dependency](#add-dependency-using-gradle) in build.gradle (Gradle) or pom.xml (Maven).
 * Using H2 as an in-memory database is as simple as [adding a dependency](#add-dependency-using-gradle).
 Other [data sources can be configured](#data-source) via properties.
 * Models (*.bpmn, *.cmmn, and *.dmn) found in the root of the resources are [automatically deployed](#deploying-process-models).
-* The Camunda process engine with its job executor is started automatically.
+* The Camunda process engine with its job executor is started automatically - but disabled for tests by default.
 * The process engine and related services, e.g. RuntimeService, RepositoryService, ..., are provided as lazy initialized beans and [can be injected](#calling-camunda-bpm-process-engine-and-related-services).
 * Micronaut beans are resolved from the application context if they are [referenced by expressions or Java class names](#invoking-java-delegates) within the process models.
 * The process engine [integrates with Micronaut's transaction manager](#using-micronaut-data-jdbc-or-micronaut-data-jpa).
 Optionally, micronaut-data-jdbc or micronaut-data-jpa are supported.
 * The process engine can be configured with [generic properties](#generic-properties).
 * The [process engine configuration](#custom-process-engine-configuration) and the [job executor configuration](#custom-jobexecutor-configuration) can be customized programmatically.
 * A Camunda admin user is created if configured by [properties](#properties) and not present yet (including admin group and authorizations).
-* Camunda BPM's telemetry feature is automatically deactivated during test execution
+* Camunda BPM's telemetry feature is automatically deactivated during test execution.

 # Getting Started